Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 The common thread is that the outbound order is not just a stock item sitting on a shelf.
 It is something the warehouse has to create or configure before shipping.

-That is why a brand can feel perfectly stable shipping ordinary DTC orders and then become operationally noisy the moment it adds gift sets, product bundles, or recurring subscription programs.
+That is why a brand can feel perfectly stable shipping ordinary direct-to-consumer (DTC) orders and then become operationally noisy the moment it adds gift sets, product bundles, or recurring promotional packouts.

 ## Why Kitting Creates a Different Kind of Fulfillment Problem